 Swedish teenagers commonly have their partner sleep over with the approval of their parents.
 DIS students are commonly surprised when their host sibling’s partner joins the family for breakfast in the morning after sleeping over.

 In adulthood, it is common for romantic couples to live together, and have children, without being married.
 Marriage, partnerships, and adoptions are legal for same sex couples and well accepted.

 The concept of consent may also be different.
 In the U.S., college students learn that consent means a very clear, enthusiastic ‘yes.’
 In Sweden, a discrepancy exists between cultural norms and law.
 Consent may be commonly implied when you agree to go home with someone and engage in an act of a sexual nature.
 While you can, of course, say no at any point in a sexual encounter, most young Scandinavians would find it odd to go home with someone they just met at a bar who doesn’t intend to have sex.
-However, in Sweden, the law requires that sexual activity be the result of the free will of each participant.
+Being conscious of these intercultural differences, as well as explicitly communicating your own intentions, is important when navigating sexual relationships abroad.

 DIS recommends that students utilize a few simple safety measures while in Stockholm, on study tour, and while on personal travel in Europe.
 These tips are provided for proactive purposes only, and it is DIS policy that the victim/survivor never be blamed for their choices or actions surrounding sexual violence.
 No matter the circumstance, perpetrators are to blame for sexual violence and it is never the victim/survivor’s fault.